 Interestingly, Apple did include on CarPlay the Major League Baseball’s official app, MLB.com At Bat.
 Among other things, this app lets users follow the latest MLB news, receive customized push notifications for game schedules and scores, and watch or listen to live games or their replays.
 This demonstrates how CarPlay does allow for entertainment apps that takes the driver’s attention away from the road.
 Smart devices have revolutionized how fans interact with their favorite sports through extensive game coverage, real-time news, comprehensive stats, and gaming.

 The same technology could be used to port all sorts of games onto CarPlay.
 Game developers have already adapted different genres to become mobile-friendly and as downloadable as apps.
-Slingo is an online slots platform that has been converted to an app to give its players greater accessibility.
-Like MLB.com At Bat, the games are designed for mobile use on the move, as the gameplay is relatively simple: click + and – to set an amount and then click “Spin”.
-This simplicity means that the games could be easily incorporated into CarPlay if the device allowed gaming.
-In the CarPlay version, players could voice out the exact amount, utter “Spin,” and just wait for the results.
+Games could be easily incorporated into CarPlay if the device allowed gaming.
+In the CarPlay version, players could interact via their voice and just wait for the results.
 However, lag time could be an issue as the games require an internet connection, but this would also be no different than the sports apps already on CarPlay.

 Now, whether iPhone users can play these games and others on their cars’ dashboard is yet uncertain.
 We do know that it can be done, and that the technology — voice control, primarily — is by and large available already.
 Then again, there are legitimate safety concerns with such a setup, and they might just be reasons enough for Apple not to incorporate gaming apps into CarPlay.